CSESS/constitution/README.md

 ### 6.4.
 Session
 The session of an Executive Committee begins at an Annual General Meeting and ends at the next Annual General Meeting.
 If the Annual General Meeting is replaced by polling, the session shall commence or conclude one week after the polling.
 ### 6.5.
 Sub-Committee
 Sub-Committee shall be responsible for assisting the executive members with the society affairs.
+#### 6.5.1.
+Composition
 Any three Full Members or General Members can propose the formation of sub-committee with proposal and financial budget approved by the Executive Committee.
-- At least one executive member should be in the sub-committee.
+At least one Executive Committee member should be in the sub-committee.
+#### 6.5.2.
+Notice
-- An announcement should be made to the Society members on the formation of the sub-committee.
+An announcement should be made to the Society members on the formation of the sub-committee.
+#### 6.5.3.
+Finance
-- Amendments to the budget can be made by the sub-committee at any time and re-approved by the Executive Committee.
+Amendments to the budget can be made by the sub-committee at any time and re-approved by the Executive Committee.
-- The Society is liable up to the balance of the budget.
+The Society is liable up to the balance of the budget.
 Beyond which the liability lies with the sub-committee.
 ### 6.6.
 Resignation
 Any Committee Member may resign having submitted a letter of resignation including reason to the President or Internal Vice-President of the Society.
 Upon receiving the letter of resignation, notice of the resignation shall be posted at least 7 clear days beforehand on School of Engineering notice areas.
 If the President is resigned, an Extraordinary General Meeting held shall be chaired by either one of the two Vice-Presidents.
 In the absence of both the Internal and External Vice-Presidents, the Extraordinary General Meeting shall be chaired by any Full Member of the Society appointed by the Committee.
 The resignation will only be valid after 14 schooldays, and documented in the permanent record of the Society.
 ### 6.7.
 Dissolution
-The whole Committee shall dissolve if either the President, Internal Vice-President, External Vice-President, Internal Secretary, External Secretary, or the Financial Secretary is not included in the Committee left, unless the vacancy is filled by any other Full Member of the Society within 14 clear days after the vacancy occurred.
+The whole Committee shall dissolve if the position(s) of the President, Internal Vice-President, External Vice-President, Internal Secretary, External Secretary, or the Financial Secretary remain vacant, unless the vacancy is filled by any other Full Member of the Society within 14 clear days after the vacancy occurred.
 The Committee shall dissolute if it is passed by the General Polling.
 ### 6.8.
 Vacancies
 In case of the vacancy of the President, their post shall be filled by one of the posts of the rest of the Committee Members and a General Polling based on this matter shall then be held.